EVEEX-Project/EVEEX-Documentation/Rapports et CR/Rapport final/rapport.md

 During this school year, we designed an algorithm to compress a raw video stream,send it over a network or simply store it in a file, and then a second algorithm to decompress that data.
 Once the algorithm was operational and mature, we sought to implement it on hardware in order to optimize the computation time and energy consumption associated with data compression.

 We use several programming languages to build different prototypes in an incremental way.
 We started with Python to create an algorithm that was easy to understand, then we settled on a C version to optimize its execution, however development difficulties led us to move to another language, Golang.
-These algorithms have been implemented on a Raspberry Pi, however we have to wait for an update of the Golang compiler to support 32 bits riscv before seeing an efficient FPGA implementation.
+These algorithms have been implemented on a Raspberry Pi, however we have to wait for an update of the Golang compiler to support 32 bits RISC-V before seeing an efficient FPGA implementation.

 It is obvious that to achieve these steps, we could not rely on too many existing software libraries for reasons of portability of the code to different languages and then to different platforms.
 At the moment, the algorithm is able, based on Python language and on a Raspberry Pi, to encode, send via the network and decode images or a video stream in a synchronized way (decoding *on the fly*).